You're probably wondering what macrocephaly is and whether this condition is particularly common among children with autism spectrum disorder (ASD).

 One finding suggests that ASD can lead to an excess in cerebrospinal fluids.
 This is the clear liquid that's present across the nervous system and regulates many of its physical, sensory, and other processes.

-According to a separate study, autism is linked with an excess of neurons in the prefrontal cortex among boys with enlarged brains.
-These neurons were identified in the parts that are responsible for a person’s communication capabilities and cognitive growth.
+According to a separate study, autism is linked with an excess of neurons in the prefrontal cortex among boys with brain overgrowth.
+These neurons were identified in the parts that are responsible for a person's communication capabilities and cognitive growth.

 Is macrocephaly problematic?